 Last Updated on

-Kota Kinabalu is the capital city of the state of Sabah in Malaysian Borneo.
+Kota Kinabalu is the capital city of the state of Sabah, Malaysia, on the island of Borneo.
 It’s a clean, modern city with a rich tribal history nestled between lush Malaysian rain forest and gorgeous Borneo coastline.
-There’s so much to do in Borneo, and most tourists to this incredible paradise find themselves settling in Kota Kinabalu.
+There are so many fun things to do in Kota Kinabalu that you could spend your entire vacation in town!

 1. Tanjung Aru Beach